 In 2014, Stew and Debby decided to ask friends and members of their church for additional donations of socks and underwear.
 That year a total of 1,417 pairs of new socks and underwear were collected, with items distributed to Loaves and Fishes (at Holy Rosary Church), The Link, and Union Gospel Mission.
 After seeing the community’s response to their call, and learning more about the need of such basic items, Stew and Debby cleared out a room in their home to warehouse product, became a 501(c)3, formed a board of directors, and The Drawer was born.

-Debby Shepard is Grandma Lucy's daughter and is the founder and executive director of The Drawer.
+Debby Shepard is Grandma Lucy's daughter and is the founder of The Drawer.
 She has a heart-felt calling to do good in the world.
 Debby, along with her husband Stew, started The Drawer in 2016 when it was brought to her attention that the most needed, but least donated, items were NEW socks and underwear.

 Along with his wife, Debby, Stew is a founder of The Drawer, and currently serves as the council’s president.
 Stew’s infectious positivity and internal compass of good keeps The Drawer’s focus on the mission.
 Stew’s involvement in the organization includes nearly every activity, including donor and recipient relations, distribution of product, and organizational growth.